SunnySuite/Sunny.jl/GettingStarted.md

 ## Julia basics

-You can download the latest stable release of [Julia](https://julialang.org/) from the [downloads page](https://julialang.org/downloads/).
-Advanced users may wish to first install [`juliaup`](https://github.com/JuliaLang/juliaup), which offers a convenient way to update Julia when new versions are released.
+The latest stable release of [Julia](https://julialang.org/) is available from the [downloads page](https://julialang.org/downloads/).
+Alternatively, the tool [`juliaup`](https://github.com/JuliaLang/juliaup) offers a convenient way to update Julia when new versions are released.

-Once installed, execute the `julia` command, which should bring you to a prompt like this:
+Once installed, execute the `julia` command, bringing a prompt like this:

 ```
                _